nikhil-varma/md-editor/README.md

 # Known issues

-- Pasting might not work due to how the text is ingested.
+- Pasting might sometimes not work due to how the text is ingested.
 This will get fixed in the upcoming version

 # Demo Preview: